Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Data headaches are only made worse by suppliers themselves.
 Many suppliers complicate data sharing within their own organizations.
 Useful customer data that does make it through is often siloed, remaining hard to access to much of the broader organization.
 Only 26% of suppliers believe the data customers share is easily accessible to everyone within the company.

 The establishment of a regular cadence of communication can be difficult for everyone in the current topsy-turvy supply chain climate.
-Many organizations find themselves unable to plan as proactively as they’d like because they are stuck perpetually reacting to adversity.
-This can lead to a vicious cycle of diminished communication:
+Many organizations find cannot plan as proactively as they’d like because they are stuck perpetually reacting to adversity, leading to a vicious cycle of diminished communication:

 1. A retailer becomes too busy to collaborate with a supplier…

-3 ways to cure retailer and supplier collaboration woes using a collaborative planning platform
+3 ways to improve supplier collaboration using a collaborative planning platform

-One look at the issues preventing enhanced collaboration and it’s easy to understand why suppliers have struggled to make meaningful improvements to their processes.
-Internal data, labor, and communications issues are often hard to get a handle on internally, and the complexity only compounds when working suppliers factor customers into the equation.
+One look at the issues preventing enhanced collaboration, and it’s easy to understand why suppliers have struggled to make meaningful improvements to their processes.
+Internal data, labor, and communications issues are often hard to handle internally, and the complexity only compounds when working suppliers factor customers into the equation.

 But complex collaborative roadblocks don’t necessarily require complex solutions.
-Alexander the Great famously “untied” the impossible Gordian Knot by simply slicing through it with his sword.
-The key to overcoming the seemingly impossible puzzle of supplier communication is also deceptively simple: the adoption of a collaborative planning platform.
+The key to overcoming the seemingly impossible puzzle of supplier communication is also deceptively simple: adopting a collaborative planning platform.

 The right collaborative planning platform allows supplier and their customers to:

-Collaborative planning platforms address data collection and management issues in a single elegant way: automation.
+Collaborative planning platforms resolve issues with data collection and management in a single, elegant way: automation.
 These tools allow suppliers and their customers the ability to automatically upload up-to-date data into the collaborative system for use by both parties.
-Data from various sources are unified within the platform and then “transformed” into a format that can be used in planning for both short- and long-term planning horizons.
+Data from various sources is unified within the platform and then “transformed” into a format that can be used in planning for both short- and long-term planning horizons.

 Planning platforms allow collaborators to share a wide variety of data sets, including: